Low-budget movies are often seen as a compromise, needing more resources and the big-name talent of their more expensive counterparts.

 5. Night of the Living Dead (1968)

-Night of the Living Dead is a horror film directed by George A. Romero and starring Duane Jones, Judith O'Dea, and Karl Hardman.
-The movie follows a group of people trapped in a farmhouse as hordes of flesh-eating zombies surround them.
-With a budget of $114,000–$125,000, the film created a sense of horror and suspense and raked in $30 million at the box office.Â
+Night of the Living Dead is a horror film directed by George A. Romero and starring Duane Jones, Judith O’Dea, and Karl Hardman.
+The film depicts a situation where a collection of individuals finds themselves confined to a farmhouse, besieged by hordes of ravenous zombies.
+Despite having a relatively modest budget ranging from $114,000 to $125,000, the movie successfully created a feeling of terror and tension, ultimately grossing an impressive $30 million in box office revenue.

 6. Friday (1995)